kubernetes/enhancements/keps/sig-node/5304-dra-attributes-downward-api/README.md

    Downward API approach with env vars would have been more ergonomic.
 4. **No schema standardization in Alpha**: The JSON structure is subject to change.
 Early adopters may need to update their parsers between versions.
-5. **Driver opt-in complexity**: Drivers must understand and configure multiple framework options (`AttributesJSON`, `CDIDirectoryPath`, `AttributesDirectoryPath`, `ResourceSliceLister`).
+5. **Driver implementation required**: Drivers must call the `WriteDeviceMetadata` helper to provide metadata.
    The Downward API approach would have been transparent to drivers.
 6. **Limited discoverability**: Workloads can't easily enumerate all claims or requests; they must know the claim name or glob for files.
 Env vars would provide named variables.